gapotchenko/Turbo-CocoR/README.md

    > turbo-coco new grammar MyLang.atg
    ```

-3. Create the customizable frame files for scanner and parser:
+3. Create the customizable frame files for a scanner and a parser:

    ``` sh
    > turbo-coco new frame scanner parser